Anthony Edwards (basketball): College career

-On November 5, 2019, Edwards made his debut for the Georgia Bulldogs, recording 24 points, nine rebounds, and four steals in a 91–72 win over Western Carolina.
+On November 5, 2019, Edwards made his debut for the Georgia Bulldogs, recording 24 points, 9 rebounds, and 4 steals in a 91–72 win over Western Carolina.
 It was the most points by a Georgia freshman debutant since Basketball Hall of Fame inductee Dominique Wilkins in 1979.
 On November 26, he scored a season-high 37 points, including 33 in the second half, and posted six rebounds, four steals, and three blocks in a 93–85 loss to third-ranked Michigan State at the Maui Invitational.
 Edwards became the first Georgia freshman to score at least 37 points in a game since Jacky Dorsey in 1975.
 In his final game at the tournament, he led all scorers with 24 points and made the game-winning shot against NCAA Division II team Chaminade.

 On February 1, 2020, Edwards recorded 29 points and 15 rebounds, both game-highs, in a 63–48 victory over Texas A&M. In his next game, he led all scorers with 32 points in an 81–75 loss to Florida.
-On February 26, Edwards scored 36 points and collected seven rebounds, four assists and four steals, in a 94–90 overtime defeat of South Carolina.
+On February 26, Edwards scored 36 points and collected seven rebounds, four assists and four steals, in a 94–90 overtime defeat to South Carolina.
 As a freshman, he averaged 19.1 points, 5.2 rebounds and 2.8 assists per game.
 Edwards was the top scorer on his team and among freshmen nationally.
 He earned second-team All-SEC and SEC Freshman of the Year honors.
 Edwards collected SEC Freshman of the Week accolades four times during the season, the most in program history.
 He was also one of five finalists for the Jerry West Award, which recognizes the top collegiate shooting guard.

 On March 20, 2020, in the spring of his freshman year, Edwards declared for the 2020 NBA draft as one of the most touted prospects in his class.
 He signed with an agent, forgoing his remaining college basketball eligibility.